NEDC Staff Attorney Position

 DESIRED QUALIFICATIONS AND SKILLS:

-- A law degree and three or more years of relevant litigation experience;
+- A law degree and three or more years of legal experience;

 - Admission to any state bar and a willingness to be licensed in Oregon within one year;